Home

 Dough:

 Sift together the flour, baking powder, salt and baking soda.
 Add the shortening and mix until crumbly.
-Make a hole in the center of the dough and add the egg whites.
+Make a hole in the center of the dough and add the egg yolks.
 Knead well.
 Only if necessary (if too dry and dough cracks) add a few teaspoons of milk until the dough is the consistency of a nice bread dough (not too wet, not sticky, but not so dry it forms cracks).

 Bolivian food recipes snacks empanadas de queso